statycc/pymwp/guide/6_example_challenge.md

 ```

 After seeing the various preceding examples -- with and without polynomial bounds -- we present the following challenge.
-By inspection, try to determine if this program is polynomially bounded wrt. inputs.
+By inspection, try to determine if this program is polynomially bounded w.r.t. its input values.

 It is unknown which `if` branch will be taken, and whether the `while` loop will terminate,
 but this is not a problem for determining the result.